Here are the ten most common

 republic with separation of religion and state.
 Most

-Turks consider themselves good Muslims, but as
+Turks consider themselves good Muslims, and in recent years religious practice has increased, but as

 in many countries, practice of religious observance